“ Every company has the potential to change the world, and will not survive if it doesn’t” [Sir Richard Branson]

 How we can help

-Health Equity Exchange assists companies to:
+Health Equity Exchange assists by:

-Project manage implementation strategies
+- Project managing implementation strategies

-build risk-benefits scenarios of potential innovative responses
+- Building risk-benefits scenarios of potential innovative responses

 Dana holds an MBA with the focus on Strategy and Finance and a Masters of Science (EE).
 She also holds PMI accredited qualifications in Project Management.
 As behavioural science permeate multitude of sectors – from Financial to Consumer facing Industries, she has also obtained a Diploma in Cognitive Behavioural Therapy and has become a Silver Member of the International Association of Neuro Linguistic Programming and Coaching.